theconsumer-ai/CCPlugins/commands/session-start.md

 I'll begin a documented coding session using Claude Code CLI's memory system.

+Let me first check the content of the CLAUDE.md file for project information.

 I'll integrate with the native memory system by updating CLAUDE.md:

+Let me check for existing memory files and update them appropriately:
+- Project memory (./CLAUDE_PROGRESS.md) for documenting the project progress
     - Session timestamp and context
     - Current git state and branch
     - Session goals and objectives
     - Progress tracking throughout our work

-Let me check for existing memory files and update them appropriately:
-- Project memory (./CLAUDE.md) for team-shared context
-- User memory (~/.claude/CLAUDE.md) for personal session tracking
+- Bugfix memory (./CLAUDE_FIX.md) for documenting bugfixes

 Please tell me:
 1. What are we working on today?